AhmedSalahHassanQatar/PRODIGY_CS_03/README.md

 if __name__ == "__main__":
     PasswordCheckerApp().run()
-5. Running the Application
+### 5. Running the Tool
-Once the code is ready, you can run it from the terminal:

-bash
-Copy
-Edit
+To run the application, simply execute the following command in your terminal or command prompt:

 python password_checker.py
-This will open up the graphical user interface where you can test password strength, view feedback, and suggest strong passwords.
+The GUI will open, allowing you to input a password and see the results immediately.

-6. How to Use the Tool
+### 6. Using the Tool
-Input a Password: Type a password into the password input field.
+1.Input a Password: Type the password you want to check.

-Check Strength: The tool will automatically evaluate your password's strength.
+2.Password Strength Feedback: The tool will automatically evaluate your password’s strength and display feedback.

-Suggest a Strong Password: Press the "Suggest a Strong Password" button to generate a random strong password.
+3.Generate a Strong Password: Click on the "Suggest a Strong Password" button to generate a random, secure password.

-Toggle Password Visibility: Use the "Show Password" or "Hide Password" button to reveal or hide the password.
+4.Toggle Password Visibility: Use the "Show Password" or "Hide Password" button to reveal or hide the password.

-Clear Input: Press the "Clear" button to reset the input and feedback.
+5.Clear the Input: Press the "Clear" button to reset the input and feedback.

+### 7. Possible Future Improvements
+Integrate a password history feature to compare against common weak passwords.

+Allow the user to save or copy the suggested strong passwords.